 Prolonged anxiety symptoms can interfere with a person’s overall well-being.

 By being aware of the signs and symptoms of anxiety, we can seek out treatment sooner rather than later.
 Cognitive Behavioral Therapy could help a person in understanding what may be triggering the anxiety symptoms, if not already known by the individual.

 Most important, develop a wellness plan that incorporates physical, emotional, social, occupational, environmental, spiritual and intellectual dimensions into it, click here for a more detailed outline of each wellness dimension.
 Having awareness of these factors that contribute to anxiety and establishing a plan to maintain your overall well-being is the best approach.

-Please leave me comment and let me know if you’ve ever experienced an anxiety or been diagnosed with an anxiety disorder.
-I’d love to hear your experiences.
+Please leave me a comment and let me know if you’ve ever experienced anxiety or been diagnosed with an anxiety disorder.
+I’d love to hear about your experiences.